Teradata/developer-resources/docs/explore-and-analyze-data/magic-commands.md

 ## %help

-**Description**: View the list of magics provided with AI-Unlimited-Teradata SQL CE Kernel.
+**Description**: View the list of magic commands provided by the AI Unlimited kernel.

 **Usage**:
 ```bash